element-hq/element-web/code_style.md

 6. Lines are trimmed of all excess whitespace, including blank lines.
 7. Long lines are broken up for readability.

-## TypeScript / JavaScript {#typescript-javascript}
+## TypeScript / JavaScript

 1. Write TypeScript.
 Turn JavaScript into TypeScript when working in the area.
+2. Use [TSDoc](https://tsdoc.org/) to document your code.
+See [Comments](#comments) below.
-2. Use named exports.
+3. Use named exports.
-3. Use semicolons for block/line termination.
+4. Use semicolons for block/line termination.
     1. Except when defining interfaces, classes, and non-arrow functions specifically.
-4. When a statement's body is a single line, it must be written without curly braces, so long as the body is placed on the same line as the statement.
+5. When a statement's body is a single line, it must be written without curly braces, so long as the body is placed on the same line as the statement.

     ```typescript
     if (x) doThing();
     ```

-5. Blocks for `if`, `for`, `switch` and so on must have a space surrounding the condition, but not within the condition.
+6. Blocks for `if`, `for`, `switch` and so on must have a space surrounding the condition, but not within the condition.

     ```typescript